 Company Secretaries play an important role in supporting the effectiveness of the Board and Board Committees.
 Company Secretaries are appointed by the Board and are responsible for ensuring the smooth running of the Board and Board Committees and that governance matters are appropriately addressed.
 They are accountable to the Board, through the Chair, the CEO and the Chairs of the Board Committees, on all matters relating to the proper functioning of the Board and its Committees.
 A Company Secretary attends all meetings.
-An Assistant Company Secretary attends Board Committee meetings.
 All directors have direct access to the Company Secretaries for guidance and assistance.